 Today, LBFE has chapters across Europe and North America (with five chapters in the US) all dedicated to relieving isolation and loneliness among older adults.

-Since opening our Boston doors in 1979, LBFE Boston has been working to improve the lives of older adults who are without the benefit of family or adequate social contacts.
+Since opening our Boston doors in 1979, LBFE Boston has been working to improve the lives of older adults who often have limited access to transportation, language barriers to navigate, and few family members or friends nearby.
 Priority is given to older adults living independently at, or below, the poverty line.
-Programs are offered without charge and without regard to race, gender, creed, nationality, or sexual orientation.
+Weekly programs are offered without charge and without regard to race, gender, creed, nationality, or sexual orientation.

-Our vision is to create inclusive communities.
-We collaborate with public and private senior housing buildings, senior centers, and assisted living facilities, as well as local colleges and universities to bring students and older adults together in friendship.
+Our vision is to help build inclusive, intergenerational communities.
+We collaborate with public/affordable senior housing buildings and local senior centers, as well as Boston’s colleges and universities to connect the young and old alike in the spirit of friendship.

-Our core program, CitySites, brings older and younger participants together on a weekly basis for formal and informal programming to build mutually-beneficial relationships where everyone is welcome to teach, learn, give, receive, and enjoy life.
+Our core programs, CitySites, Digital Dividends and Creative Connections, bring younger participants together with older participants where they live, on a weekly basis for formal and informal programming to build mutually-beneficial relationships where everyone is welcome to teach, learn, give, receive, and enjoy life.